tryton/tryton-client/doc/usage.rst

     is different than ``Name: Michael or Name: Pam and Amount: 100``

     which is evaluated as ``Name: Michael or (Name: Pam and Amount: 100)``

+RichText Editor
+^^^^^^^^^^^^^^

+This feature create a rich text editor with various features that allow for text formatting.
+The features are:

+  * Bold: On/off style of bold text
+  * Italic: On/off style of italic text
+  * Underline: On/off style of underline text
+  * Choose font family: Choice from a combo box the desired font family
+  * Choose font size: Choice from a combo box the desired size font
+  * Text justify: Choice between four options for alignment of the line (left, right, center, fill)
+  * Background color: Choose the background color of text from a color palette
+  * Foreground color: Choose the foreground color of text from a color palette

+Besides these features, it can change and edit text markup.
+The text markup feature has a similar HTML tags and is used to describe the format specified by the user and is a way of storing this format for future opening of a correct formatted text.
+The tags are explain follows:

+  * Bold: Tag `b` is used, i.e. <b>text</b>
+  * Italic: Tag `i` is used, i.e. <i>text</i>
+  * Underline: Tag `u` is used, i.e. <u>text</u>
+  * Font family: It is a attrbute `font-family` for `span` tag, i.e.
+    <span font-family="Arial">text</span>
+  * Font size: It is a attrbute `size` for `span` tag, i.e. <span size="12">
+    text</span>
+  * Text Justify: For justification text is used paragraph tag `p`.
+The paragraph tag is used to create new lines and the alignment is applied across the board.
+Example: <p align='center'>some text</p>
+  * Background color: It is a attrbute `background` for `span` tag, i.e.
+    <span background='#7f7f7f'>text</span>
+  * Foreground color: It is a attrbute `foreground` for `span` tag, i.e.
+    <span foreground='#00f'>text</span>

 Appendix
 ********